singingwolfboy/netlify-home/_posts/2015-10-22-a-step-by-step-guide-docpad-on-netlify.md

 #### Step 4: Choose Your Repo
 ![step 4 - repo](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step4Docpad.png)

 Now that you've connected Netlify and GitHub, you can see a list of your Git repos.
-There's the "pelican" repo we just pushed to GitHub.
+There's the "docpad" repo we just pushed to GitHub.
 Let's select it.

 #### Step 5: Configure Your Settings
 ![step 5 - configure](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step5Docpad.png)